Arahi20/Vector-DotProduct/README.md

-A Tool to quickly calculate the dot product between 2 vectors
+A tool to quickly calculate the dot product between 2 vectors